MaxWave: Rapid maximum likelihood wavelet reconstruction of non-Gaussian features in gravitational wave data: INTRODUCTION

-Additionally, programs like Gravity Spy \cite{Gravity_Spy_2017} use machine learning (ML) to classify, understand, and eventually help prevent glitches before they interfere with gravitational wave searches, preserving the Gaussian nature of noise assumed for most analyses.
+Additionally, programs like Gravity Spy \cite{Gravity_Spy_2017} use machine learning (ML) to classify, understand, and eventually prevent glitches before they interfere with gravitational wave searches, preserving the Gaussian nature of noise assumed for most analyses.
 Glitches can last from milliseconds to seconds and are extremely difficult to classify due to their highly diverse sources, characteristics, and morphological complexity.
 They can originate from a wide range of instrumental sources such as laser fluctuations, mirror vibrations, electronic noise in control systems, slight misalignments of the interferometer components, control system's response to drifts in alignment, and environmental factors such as temperature fluctuations, seismic activity, and wind.
 Most glitches do not have well-understood origins, and their characteristics can change over time as the detector undergoes upgrades or maintenance \cite{Abbott_2020}.
 Gravity Spy aims to better understand instrumental noise by crowd-sourcing glitch classification and using convolutional neural networks to automate the process \cite{Gravity_Spy_2017}.
 However, the program only uses time-frequency-quality factor scans (TFQ maps/ Qscans) of various glitches as their training set.
-Glitch features extracted directly from the Qscans are subject to distortion due to the data whitening process and Gaussian noise.
+Glitch features extracted directly from the Qscans are subject to distortion due to the data whitening process, Gaussian noise, and the choice of Q parameters.

 In this paper, we present a faster, low-latency model for reconstructing non-Gaussian features in gravitational wave data.
 We use our model to speed up glitch identification and subtraction.
-We also render extra information about glitches' time and frequency domain attributes by extracting all waveform features, removing Gaussian noise, and reconstructing the instrument glitch in its original, non-whitened form.
+As different time-frequency methods intrinsically give different representations of glitches, we render extra information about glitches' time and frequency domain attributes by extracting waveform features, separating the dominant non-Gaussian component from the Gaussian background, and reconstructing the glitch in the original, nonwhitened basis.
 This extra information can significantly aid ML algorithms, which currently use Qscans to understand instrument noise.